ErinBorbee/IndoPacific_protistBiogeography/README.md

 Map of Indonesia with boses indicating sampling regions and arrows indicating surface current patterns.
 Map plotted using the same script as Figure 1 and arrows and boxes added to map in Adobe Illustrator.

 #### Supplemental Figure 1
-Barplot for V9 mock community plotted in R and labeled in Adobe Illustrator
+Barplot for V9 mock community plotted in R and labeled in Adobe Illustrator.

+#### Supplemental Figure 2
+Rarefaction curves by sample type and locations plotted in R.